ServerlessOpsIO/gha-store-artifacts/README.md

 - `artifact_retention_days` (optional): Number of days to retain artifacts..
 - `use_aws_sam` (optional): Boolean to determine if SAM artifact should be uploaded.
 - `aws_account_region` (optional): AWS region to use for SAM packaging.
+- `sam_s3_bucket` (optional): S3 bucket for SAM deployment.
+- `sam_s3_prefix` (optional): S3 prefix for SAM deployment.

 ### Outputs

 - `artifact-name`: The name of the artifact stored.
+- `sam-artifact-bucket`: The S3 bucket where the SAM artifact was uploaded.
+- `sam-artifact-bucket-prefix`: The S3 prefix where the SAM artifact was uploaded.

 ### Examples
 To use this action see the examples below: